hzeller/folve/README.md

 Folve - FUSE convolve
 =====================
 Folve is a FUSE filesystem that convolves audio files on-the-fly including gapless support.

+Need to have precision-filtered audio adapted for your speakers and room (or just for effects), but your audio system doesn't have plug-ins for Finite-Impulse-Response filters and just can read files ?
+Folve is for you!

-Filter switching and general status provided via web interface.
+Filter selection and general status provided via web interface.

 ![Folve screen](./img/folve-screen.png)